Degenerate coupled-cluster theory: Conclusions and outlook

 \section{Conclusions and outlook}

 A systematically converging, size-extensive, and black-box {\it ab initio} CC theory is introduced, which applies the time-honored exponential ansatz of single-reference CC theory to degenerate as well as nondegenerate reference determinants with any numbers and occupancies of $\alpha$- and $\beta$-spin electrons.
-This degenerate CC ($\Delta$CC) theory is a natural CC extension of the degenerate Rayleigh--Schr\"{o}dinger perturbation theory based on the M{\o}ller--Plesset partitioning ($\Delta$MP), the former being an infinite diagram summation of the latter including the folded diagrams of $\Delta$MP theory, which can be further transformed into the renormalization diagrams of finite-temperature MBPT.\cite{HirataJCP2021}
+This degenerate CC ($\Delta$CC) theory is a natural CC extension of $\Delta$MP theory, the former being an infinite diagram summation of the latter.

 It can be applied to excited, ionized, and electron-attached states with any number of electrons excited, removed, added, and/or spin-flipped.
 For a given truncation order of the cluster excitation operator, all of these situations can be handled uniformly by one and the same set of formalisms implemented into a single computer program.
-Nowhere in the $\Delta$CC formalisms do we need an ionization, double-ionization, electron-attachment, spin-flip, etc.\ operator; instead, (degenerate) reference determinants are responsible for describing electron rearrangements and the exponential operator is left to concentrate on capturing electron correlation.
-For instance, $\Delta$CC theory reaps the same benefits as the spin-flip methods of Krylov and coworkers\cite{Krylov2001,Slipchenko2002,Manisha2024} by simply adopting a high-spin determinant as the reference.
+Nowhere in the $\Delta$CC formalisms do we need an ionization, double-ionization, electron-attachment, spin-flip, etc.\ operator; instead, (degenerate) reference determinants are responsible for describing electron rearrangements, leaving the exponential operator to concentrate on capturing electron correlation.
+For instance, $\Delta$CC theory reaps the same benefits as the spin-flip methods of Krylov and coworkers\cite{Krylov2001,Slipchenko2002,Levchenko2004,Manisha2024} by simply adopting high-spin determinants as the reference.

 For all excitation, ionization, and electron-attachment energies of one-, two-, and three-electron types considered in this study, $\Delta$CC including singles and doubles ($\Delta$CCSD) achieves the mean absolute errors of 0.08, 0.09, and 0.03 eV, respectively.
 This is compared with non-size-extensive CISD, which has the large errors of 1.6, 1.9, and $\infty$ eV, with ``$\infty$'' meaning that there are no roots.
 The widely used EOM-CCSD method displays much smaller errors of 0.13, 1.3, and $\infty$ eV, but its performance falls short of $\Delta$CCSD.
 The order of performance is, therefore, $\Delta$CC $>$ EOM-CC $>$ CI.